JChristensen/MCP79412RTC/README.md

 RTC.alarmPolarity(HIGH);    //drives MFP high when an alarm is triggered
 ```

-## Calibration, power failure, and other methods
+## Calibration, power failure, and other functions

 ### calibWrite(int value)
 ##### Description